 We will use your data and may share that data where:

-Do we process your person data outside the European Economic Area (EEA)?
+Do we process your personal data outside the European Economic Area (EEA)?

 What rights do you have under GDPR?